5 Study Hacks From Study with Jess: How to Boost Your Marks

 “I have a list of to-dos on my desk.
 I have a whiteboard that I leave in my study with my monthly goals for each quarter of the year to keep me on track,” Jess says.
 She continues by saying “I have my big picture at the bottom which is why am I even doing what I’m doing in the first place.”

-In the light of studying, she suggests writing down a certain task and then breaking down the things you need to do to accomplish it.
-For example, if you need to create a 2,000-word essay which is your short-term goal, you can first research on for a topic.
+In light of studies, she suggests writing down a certain task and then breaking down the things you need to do to accomplish it.
+For example, if you need to create a 2,000-word essay which is your short-term goal, you can first research a topic.
 Then, you can pick essential information from what you’ve read.
 Next is to write a draft out of it.
-Then, submit it to your mentor and revise it afterward.
+Then, submit it to your mentor and revise it afterwards.

 Your long-term goal, on the other hand, can be something like “to finish a degree in business and be able to start my own retail company.”

 Most of us thought that each of us has only one specific learning style, whether we a visual learner, auditory learner, reader & writer or kinesthetic learner.
 But Jess debunks this exclusivity by saying that we can actually discover different learning styles for different subjects and circumstances.

 “I feel I do lean towards more on the visual learner, but I find that talking through the information, trying to teach someone else the information, that is also very helpful.
 And I always find the act of writing information down was an important part of my [learning] as well,” she says.

 All you need to do is explore different learning styles for different types of lessons in order to discover which styles work best for you.